stidd/curriculum17-18/advanced/units/unit2/README.md

 ## Overview
 In this project coders will create a Rock, Paper, Scissors game!
-Using HTML, CSS, JQuery, and Javascript, coders will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen.
+Using HTML, CSS, JQuery, and Javascript, coders will create a fully functioning game that will take user input, generate a computer choice and display the winner to the screen.

 ## Important Links